Who we are

 How we prepare material for publication

-The Editorial Executive Committee meets face to face six times a year to commission, review and approve all material for publication.
-It considers suggestions for articles from the Advisory Editorial Panel, readers, and a wide range of stakeholders, then invites authors with particular expertise to write articles for Australian Prescriber.
-When commissioning an author, the Editorial Executive Committee selects someone who not only has a detailed knowledge of a topic, but can also write a balanced review.
+The Editorial Advisory Committee meets face to face six times a year to commission, review and approve all material for publication.
+It considers suggestions for articles from the Stakeholder Network, readers, and a wide range of stakeholders, then invites authors with particular expertise to write articles for Australian Prescriber.
+When commissioning an author, the Editorial Advisory Committee selects someone who not only has a detailed knowledge of a topic, but can also write a balanced review.
 Unsolicited articles are not accepted.

 As articles are commissioned, there are no article processing or article submission charges.